codeWriter9/competition/README.md

 # competition
-This is the repository For Some of the challenges
+Solutions to the some challenges on online coding competition sites.